Canada imposes sanctions on 30 Russians over death of lawyer

 Moscow said last month it would retaliate if Canada banned individuals under the new law.

-The Russian embassy in Ottawa did not immediately respond to a request for comment.
+The Russian embassy in Ottawa later issued a statement denouncing the sanctions as “absolutely pointless and reprehensible”.

-Canada has repeatedly condemned Moscow over Russia’s 2014 annexation of Crimea and imposed sanctions along with other Western nations.
+Canada has repeatedly condemned Moscow over Russia’s 2014 annexation of Ukraine’s Crimea region and imposed sanctions along with other Western nations.

 The United States adopted a law in 2012 freezing any U.S. assets of Russian investigators and prosecutors said to have been involved in the detention of Magnitsky.
 In retaliation, Moscow barred Americans from adopting Russian children.